-So Sad: Wendy Williams’ Mother Ms. Shirley Williams Reportedly Dies
+So Sad: Wendy Williams’ Mother Ms. Shirley Williams Dies

 Some sad news is surfacing surrounding a famed talk show host.

-Wendy Williams’ mother Ms. Shirley Williams has reportedly passed away.
+Wendy Williams’ mother Ms. Shirley Williams has passed away.
 The news was confirmed by a family friend/journalist on Facebook who posted a picture of Wendy’s mom captioned;

 “One of my granny’s best friends for 83 years passed away…Mrs. Shirley Williams ❤️ Always available for my granny and our family, she flew in to share this beautiful speech at granny’s 100th birthday.
 Mr and Mrs Williams is truly what the kids now call #CoupleGoals.
 May she rest peacefully and prayers to @wendyshow and the entire family.